exo-archives/aio-ecm-dms/patch/ECM-5209/readme.txt

 Risks and impacts

-Can this bug fix have an impact on current client projects ?
+Can this bug fix have an impact on current client projects?

-    * Function or ClassName change ?
+    * Function or ClassName change?

 Is there a performance risk/cost?
 *